azurecitadel/azurecitadel.github.io/labs/kubernetes/part1.md

 ## Access Kubernetes Dashboard
-Accessing the Kubernetes dashboard is entirely optional, but if it's your first time using Kubernetes it can help provide visibility into what is going on.
+Accessing the Kubernetes dashboard is optional, but if it's your first time using Kubernetes it can help provide visibility into what is going on.

-For the lab we will use the command line for everything, however it is nice to be able to sanity check and see what is going on using the dashboard
+For the lab we will use the command line for everything, however it is useful to be able to sanity check and see what is going on using the dashboard.
+It's a matter of personal choice if you want to use the dashboard, but it's worth having to hand for triaging problems and investigation.

 The dashboard is accessed via a proxy tunnel into the Kubernetes cluster itself.
 To create this proxy:
 ```